-Apply for Admission to Southeast Technical
+How to apply for admission to Southeast Technical

-- A one-time $20 non-refundable application fee.
+- A one-time $20 non-refundable application fee

 - Completion of the Accuplacer Placement Exam

 - A high school diploma or GED

 Exceptions to Application Process